keyvank/tsp/src/1-compute.md

 > +++++++   (move to cell #1 and set it to 7)
 ```

+***Moving a value from one cell to another***

 The values you'll be working with in your program are not always static.
 Sometimes, you'll want to move an existing value from one memory cell to another.
 That's where the loop instructions `[]` come in handy.
-The code below simply decrements the source cell and increments the target cell as long as the source cell is above zero—effectively zeroing out the source cell and incrementing the target cell by the same amount:
+The code below simply decrements the source cell and increments the target cell as long as the source cell is above zero, effectively zeroing out the source cell and incrementing the target cell by the same amount:

 ```
 +++         (set cell #0 to 3)
 [->+<]      (move the value from cell #0 to cell #1)
 ```

+***Copying a value from one cell to another***

-Yes, the fact that the source cell becomes zero is sometimes inconvenient.
+The fact that the move operation will wipe out the source cell is sometimes inconvenient.
 What if you want to copy a value while preserving the original value of the source cell?
 This is typically done by decrementing the source cell while incrementing both the target cell and a ***temporary*** memory cell.
 You then move the value from the temporary cell back into the source cell, restoring its original value.
 The code would look like this (we are copying cell #0 to cell #1, using cell #2 as temporary storage):

 ```
 +++         (set cell #0 to 3)
 [->+>+<<]   (move the value in cell #0 to both cell #1 and #2)
 >> [-<+>]   (restore the value of cell #0 by moving the value in cell #2 to back cell #0)
 ```

+***Adding two cells together***

 Now, an important point when moving or copying values is that the target cell is not necessarily zero.
 In this case, you are effectively adding two numbers together.
 (Voila!
 The first useful case of Brainfuck!):